joshfrench/om-wiki-fork/Advanced-Tutorial.md

 knowledge and direct dependence on the global state of the application.

-In order to recover modularity we must reach for something else.
-We'll see how core.async channels allow us to regain modularity in complex applications.
+In order to recover modularity we must reach for other tools.
+We'll see how core.async channels and reference cursors allow us to regain modularity in complex applications.

-## A Structure

-The following is a loose pattern, real applications may need more or less than what is described.
+The following is a loose set of patterns, real applications may need more or less than what is described.
 Still the following is a good starting point for doing your own explorations around organizing larger Om programs.

-The loose pattern is organized around 3 types of shared channels.

 * The Request Channel
 * The Publish & Notification Channels
+* Reference Cursors

 ## The Request Channel